maxbbraun/lights/README.md

 ## Eagle

 The light ring PCB design is defined in an [Eagle project](eagle) ready for fabrication.
+It uses [APA102 5050 RGB LEDs](https://www.adafruit.com/product/2343).

 ## Arduino